3rd North Midland Brigade, Royal Field Artillery: Third Ypres

 The brigade next (12 June) joined II Corps in the Ypres Salient.
 II Corps was preparing for the opening of the Third Ypres Offensive, and CCXXXII AFA Bde was allocated to 8th Division from 30 June.
 Each division in II Corps had 44 batteries or 264 field guns attached to it, packed wheel to wheel between Zillebeke and Verbrandenmolen.
 The attack was due on 25 July (postponed to 31 July) but the bombardment had begun on 12 June, and over ensuing weeks the British guns suffered heavy casualties from German counter-battery fire.
 The offensive opened with the Battle of Pilckem Ridge on 31 July.
-Once again the field guns supplied the creeping barrage and standing barrage.
+Once again, the field guns supplied the creeping barrage and standing barrage.
 Attacking into 'Chateau Wood', 8th Division got held up and left behind as the barrage advanced to timetable.
 The rest of the attack was a partial success, but II Corps' failure led to the development of a dangerous salient.
 Casualties among the gunners rose over the following days as they struggled amongst the mud to bombard the German line for a renewed attack and CCXXXII AFA Bde was withdrawn for rest on 13 August before the next attack went in.

 When CCXXXII AFA Bde returned to the line on 23 August, first with XIX Corps and then V Corps it was not directly involved in the continuing offensive.
-But on 16 September it transferred to 55th (West Lancashire) Division for the Battle of the Menin Road Ridge (20–25 September).
+But, on 16 September, it was transferred to 55th (West Lancashire) Division for the Battle of the Menin Road Ridge (20–25 September).
 New artillery tactics involved five belts of fire, the first two fired by 18-pounders, the third by 4.5-inch howitzers, moving at a slow pace with frequent pauses to allow the infantry to keep up.
 Batteries also had the task of swinging off to engage targets of opportunity, and had spare detachments to avoid exhaustion of the gunners.
 The barrage was described as 'magnificent both in accuracy and volume', German counter attacks were broken up by shellfire, and the attack was a resounding success.

 CCXXXII AFA Brigade then switched to 59th (2nd North Midland) Division for the successful Battle of Polygon Wood (26–30 September).
-While that battle was continuing, 59th Division came under the command of II ANZAC Corps, and on 1 October the brigade transferred to the New Zealand Division, which fought through the Broodseinde (4 October), and 1st Passchendaele (12 October).
+While that battle was continuing, 59th Division came under the command of II ANZAC Corps, and on 1 October the brigade was transferred to the New Zealand Division, which fought through the Broodseinde (4 October), and 1st Passchendaele (12 October).
 The conditions were becoming increasingly impossible and the quality of artillery support diminished.
 The Commander, Royal Artillery, of the New Zealand Division stated that he could not take part in the attack of 12 October because it was impossible to move the batteries across the Steenbeck, but he was ignored.
 The barrage was poor and the New Zealanders suffered heavy casualties.